 This professional development program has been developed to support directors as they develop their skills, particularly in large scale Mainstage work.
-This is a unique program that is built in collaboration with the selected artists involved, the Mainstage directors they will be working with as well as with Mieko Ouchi, Associate Artistic Director, who supports these artists as Mentor.
+This is a specialized program that is built in collaboration with the selected artists involved, the Mainstage directors they will be working with.
+The program is supported by the Citadel’s Producer, Bridget Norris-Jones and Artistic Director, Daryl Cloran.

 2024/25 Participants